Simple-Tracker/qBittorrent-ClientBlocker/README.en.md

 ## 配置 Config

 Docker version is configured through the same name variable configuration, which actually is implemented by automatically conversion environment variable as config file.
+There's a full json configuration available at [here](doc/config.full.json), you can edit then use it directly, or use as a reference.

 | Parameter | Type | Default | Note |
 | ----- | ----- | ----- | ----- |